xetus-oss/docker-archiva/README.md

 -   __Direct java execution (container signals are supported)__
     The previous image version tried to stick closely to the recommended Archiva standalone deployment guide.
 However, this used the tanukisoft wrapper which made customizations difficult, had obsolete parameters, and caused the containers to not respect stop/kill signals.

-    This version directly calls the java command solves all those issues.
+    This version directly calls the java command, which solves all those issues.

 -   __Jetty-based HTTPS support dropped, proxy support added__
     Running a proxy server in front of this container was a always better solution than managing HTTPS within jetty.
-This is espeicially true since the latest jetty version included Archiva's standalone release is an obsolete version.
+This is especially true since the latest jetty version included Archiva's standalone release is an obsolete version.

 -  __Custom CA certificate support simplified, fixed__
    The custom CA certificate support was simplified.
 All custom ca certificates must now be placed in a folder and mounted into `/certs`.